giraone/pms-sample-jee-01/readme.md

 ## Future goals of the project ##

 - Storing **BLOBS**, e.g. an image for each *employee*.
-- Storing attributes of entities, which are not used in queries or joins in ***key value tables***, to get a more stable data model without the need of schema changes, when new attributes are needed.
 - Extension of the REST API by using **OData** `$expand`.
 E.g. an expand parameter for employee to show the cost center's description.
 - Additional relationship types for the entities.
 - Usage of **Swagger** (or **RAML**) for the REST API definition to have a **contract-first approach**.